 It’s easy to install, and Planet Audio included Switchable Input Sensitivity, which is fantastic for customizing sound settings.
-With this system, you can adjust the input signal using the receiver, so you get quality sound and deep bass that is fully controllable.
+With this car audio system, you can adjust the input signal using the receiver, so you get quality sound and deep bass that is fully controllable.
 It’s possible to run subwoofers as well.

 The body is made of heavy-duty aluminum heatsink to protect against overheating.
 And the AC 1800.5 features a 3-way System Protection, which means you can listen to your favorite music without worrying about short-circuits, current overload, or thermal issues.